-Students admitted into the MSEE degree program are required to have the following background preparation.
-A student with any deficiency is required to clear it by either (1) taking the course at NPU and earning a grade of at least C- or higher, or (2) taking and passing a proficiency exam on the subject.
-The student must clear prerequisites before attempting to enroll in graduate level courses.
+A student who lacks any of the background preparation requirements listed above is expected to clear them by either (1) taking the course at NPU or another approved institution/organization that is comparable in subject matter, quality, and rigor as NPU and earning a grade of at least C or higher, or (2) taking and passing a proficiency exam on the subject.
+The student must clear background preparation requirements before acceptance to the MSEE program.

-A minimum of 36 semester units of graduate study are required for the MSEE program.
+A minimum of 36 trimester units of graduate study are required for the MSEE program.
 They include a few required foundation courses, a number of engineering courses based on the student’s selection of technical pursuit, a required capstone course, and electives.
 The engineering coursework in the ranges of electronics and computer engineering will develop technical skills beneficial to the student for career planning.
 The student also has the opportunity to take elective courses outside of the electronics or computer engineering areas to broaden the student’s skillset.

 The student must meet prerequisite requirements when taking any course.
 Upon clearing background preparation work, the student starts to take courses to meet the degree requirements.
 The student must begin his/her graduate study with the subjects listed in the Foundation Requirements section.

-Foundation Requirements (9 units)
+I. Foundation Requirements (11 units)

 |EE461G||Digital Design and HDL|

+II.
 Engineering Course Requirements (12 units)